- Blockchain Technology

 Can I verify an ICOStamp record without using the ICOStamp platform?

 Yes.
-Any record stamped through ICOStamp can be independently verified using the transaction ID and any compatible blockchain explorer.
+Any record stamped through this platform can be independently verified using the transaction ID and any compatible blockchain explorer.
 This independence from the platform is one of ICOStamp’s most important features — you don’t have to trust ICOStamp’s servers to know your record is valid.

 How is ICOStamp different from a digital signature?